ausbin/webzone-cf/README.md

 repository uses [SAM][1], a handy wrapper around [CloudFormation][2].
 The lambda regenerates the static website assets using [Hugo][3].

-How to update:
+For an initial setup, run:

     $ pip3 install --user --upgrade awscli aws-sam-cli
+    $ aws ecr create-repository --repository-name webzone --region us-east-1

+Make note of the `repositoryUri` printed above and update `$repository_uri` at the top of `update.sh`.
+If this is a fresh clone of this repo and the repo already exists, `aws ecr describe-repositories --region us-east-1` could help find the URI.

+To update:

     $ ./update.sh

-The first time you run this, you'll need to:
+Additionally, the first time you run this, you'll need to:

 1. Add a CNAME record for the hostname, which is needed for generating the SSL cert.
 If you go to the Events tab in the CloudFront section of the AWS